When your pension statement lands on the doormat, it can be all too tempting just to file this away without reading the contents properly.

 Equally, if it is the fund which is the problem – rather than the sector or asset class – you should also remain patient and give the fund manager time to prove their worth.
 If you jump ship at the first wobble, you could end up suffering the full extent of the downfall, but then miss out on any recovery.

-That said, if poor performance is consistent, it can make financial sense to look into switching to a better-performing rival.
+That said, if poor performance is consistent, it can make financial sense to look into switching to a better-performing pension provider.

 How often should you review your pension?